pryv/source-licenser/README.md

 ### `ignore` (optional)

-List file patterns to be ignored
+List file patterns to be ignored.

 ### `license`